The Complete Guide to Burnaby Multiplex Development in 2026

 Frequent Transit Network Areas (FTNA)

-FTNAs include all lots within 400 meters of a bus stop with frequent service:
+FTNAs include all lots within 400 metres of a bus stop with frequent service:

 - At least one route with buses every 15 minutes on average